dbtek/fresource/README.md

 ## API

 **resource = fresource(path)**
 Initialize a resource with a path / url.
+Path should include all path / query param varibles like `:key`.

 **resource.get(params)**
-Fires a GET request with given parameters.
-Rewrites all path / query variables (like: `:key`) with properties of `params` object.
+Fetches a `GET` request with given parameters.
+Returns promise.

 **resource.save(params)**
-Fires a POST request with given parameters.
-Rewrite applies here too.
-Object with residual properties will be posted as body.
+Sends a `POST` request with given parameters.
+Residual parameters will be posted in body.
+Returns promise.

 **resource.update(params)**
-Fires a PUT request with given parameters.
-Rewrite applies here too.
-Object with residual properties will be posted as body.
+Sends a `PUT` request with given parameters.
+Residual parameters will be posted in body.
+Returns promise.

 **resource.delete(params)**
-Fires a DELETE request with given parameters.
-Rewrite applies here too.
+Sends a `DELETE` request with given parameters.
+Returns promise.

 ## Author
 Ismail Demirbilek [@dbtek](https://twitter.com/dbtek)